BryanSchuetz/dai/_news/dai-raises-funds-help-ebola-orphans-return-school.md

 ---
 title: DAI Raises Funds to Help Ebola Orphans Return to School
 date: 2015-02-23 18:05:00 Z
-summary: 'DAI''s UK offices recently held a fundraiser on behalf of [Street Child][1], a charity focused primarily on achieving universal access to education.
+summary: 'DAI''s UK offices recently held a fundraiser on behalf of Street Child, a charity focused primarily on achieving universal access to education.
 The charity came to the attention of a DAI-led and U.K. Department for International Development-funded programme, Access to Security and Justice Programme (ASJP), in Sierra Leone.